Urban climate resilience: how does land tenure affect adaptation to climate change in Dhaka?

 - To assess impacts of climate change on land tenure arrangements in informal settlements in Dhaka.

-- To critically evaluate responses to climate stress, including the role of land tenure security to support resilience of informal settlement residents in Dhaka.
+- To critically evaluate responses to climate change, including the role of land tenure security to support resilience of informal settlement residents in Dhaka.

 - To assess the role of key actors outside the informal communities in formulating and implementing land policy.